Michael0ne/TOD_tools/README.md

 * Implementation for MemoryAllocators classes.
 * Implementation for AssetBlocks.
+* Implementation for loading scripts.
+* Implementation for loading resources natively.
+* Implementation for rendering with DirectX 9.
+* Implementation for game logic.
 * Much much more, see 'TODO' scattered all around the source code.

 # Building